Anne Boleyn: Recognition and legacy

 Nicholas Sanders, a Catholic recusant born c.
 1530, was committed to deposing Elizabeth I and re-establishing Catholicism in England.
 In his De Origine ac Progressu schismatis Anglicani (The Rise and Growth of the Anglican Schism), published in 1585, he was the first to write that Anne had six fingers on her right hand.
 Since physical deformities were generally interpreted as a sign of evil, it is unlikely that Anne Boleyn would have gained Henry's romantic attention had she had any.
 Upon exhumation in 1876, no abnormalities were discovered.
 Her frame was described as delicate, approximately 5 ft 3 in, "the hand and feet bones indicated delicate and well-shaped hands and feet, with tapering fingers and a narrow foot".

 Anne Boleyn was described by contemporaries as intelligent and gifted in musical arts and scholarly pursuits.
 She was also strong-willed and proud, and often quarrelled with Henry.
 Biographer Eric Ives evaluates the apparent contradictions in Anne's persona:

-No contemporary portraits of Anne Boleyn survive.
-A bust of her was cast on a commemorative medallion in 1534, believed to have been struck to celebrate her second pregnancy.

 Following the coronation of her daughter as queen, Anne was venerated as a martyr and heroine of the English Reformation, particularly through the works of John Foxe, who argued that Anne had saved England from the evils of Roman Catholicism and that God had provided proof of her innocence and virtue by making sure her daughter Elizabeth I ascended the throne.
 An example of Anne's direct influence in the reformed church is what Alexander Ales described to Queen Elizabeth as the "evangelical bishops whom your holy mother appointed from among those scholars who favoured the purer doctrine".
 Over the centuries, Anne has inspired or been mentioned in numerous artistic and cultural works.
 As a result, she has remained in the popular memory and has been called "the most influential and important queen consort England has ever had."

-Appearance and Portraits
+Appearance and portraits

 Anne's appearance has been much discussed by historians, as all of her portraits were destroyed following an order by Henry VIII, who wanted to erase her from history.
 Many surviving depictions of her may be copies of a lost original that apparently existed as late as 1773.
-One of the only contemporary likenesses of Anne was captured on a medal referred to as "The Moost Happi Medal" which was struck in 1536, probably to celebrate her pregnancy which occurred around that time.
-The other possible portrait of Anne was a secret locket ring that her daughter Elizabeth I possessed and was taken from one of her fingers at her death in 1603.
+One of the few contemporary likenesses of Anne was captured on a medal referred to as "The Moost Happi Medal" which was struck in 1536, probably to celebrate her pregnancy which occurred around that time.
+The other possible portrait of Anne is the Chequers Ring, a secret locket ring that her daughter Elizabeth I possessed and was taken from one of her fingers at her death in 1603.

 Another possible portrait of Anne was discovered in 2015 painted by artist Nidd Hall.
 Some scholars believe that it portrays Anne because it resembles the 1536 medal more than any other depiction.
 However, others believe that it is actually a portrait of her successor Jane Seymour.